willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * If you're using a USB Bluetooth Adapter:
 * Please ensure the USB Bluetooth Adapter is connected to a USB 2.0 port (black and doesn’t say SS) if available
 * Please plug the USB Bluetooth Adapter into a port that is physically separated from:
-* the HMD USB connector,
+* the headset USB connector,
 * flash drives,
 * hard drives,
 * or wireless USB receivers like those for keyboards/mice.